top of page

 Pet Therapy, also known as animal-assisted therapy (AAT), is becoming increasingly popular in hospices and hospitals.
 In this therapy, cute and affectionate furry friends provide emotional support and engagement for terminally-ill patients.
 Studies have shown that animal assisted-therapy is an effective method in reducing the patients’ pain.
 Seniors who feel isolated and bound by their condition/illness can benefit from this therapy greatly.

 Gentle Transitions prides itself on providing high-quality care and satisfaction to its patients.
-Hence, this family-owned organization in Waco, Texas, provides pet therapy to its patients and encourages them to feel optimistic and loved by the highly trained and hospitable staff.
+Hence, this family-owned organization serving Central & North Texas, provides pet therapy to its patients and encourages them to feel optimistic and loved by the highly trained and hospitable staff.
 Pet therapy is available for all patients at Gentle Transitions hospice.
 Waco-Temple-Killeen residents should look into this service for their elderly loved ones who are currently on hospice.

 We want to ensure that each patient under our hospice care is surrounded by love, compassion, and peace; pets are known to provide these through their companionship.
 Pet therapy has numerous benefits, such as: